 Report inaccurate information on reportable accounts

 SARS can penalise non-compliant institutions up to R 16 000 per month per non-compliance issue and may also impose sanctions for non-compliance.
-These institutions also risk being removed from the IRS compliant list which may result in additional IRS penalties and the IRS withholding 30% tax on all US-sourced payments received.
+These institutions also risk being removed from the IRS-compliant list which may result in additional IRS penalties and the IRS withholding of 30% tax on all US-sourced payments received.